AllanRaf/instaimage-server/README.md

 3. $ npm install
 4. $ node index.js

-The server runs on your local host (http://localhost:4000) in the browser.
-You may wish to change this
+The server runs on your local host (http://localhost:5000) in the browser.
+You may wish to change this.

 The client side can be connected with the [client](https://github.com/AllanRaf/instaimage-client) side.